How do I find out what animals are up for adoption?

 You’re welcome to apply to adopt a dog from us, but we rarely adopt out animals farther than New York and the surrounding states.
 This is because we try to reduce the amount of travel stress that our adoptable animals would have to endure.
 If you do apply to adopt an animal and you live out of our standard adoption zone, please be prepared to find a local rescue group that will conduct a home check on our behalf, and please also be prepared to come to NYC to meet/adopt the animal if your application is approved.
 We do not “ship” animals, even if your application has been approved.

 How old do you have to be to adopt?

 You must be at least 25 years old in order to adopt from us.
 We do not doubt that you could provide a loving environment, but the number of animals that are given up or rehomed within the first few years after adoption is much higher among adopters who are under age 25 than among adopters who are over 25.
 Generally, this seems to be because there are more major life changes ahead the younger the applicant — new jobs, roommates, living situations, etc. Our number one priority is each animal's health and wellbeing, so we must be as careful as we can when trying to place animals in homes that will be stable longterm.
 We are very sorry to disappoint those of you who are younger than 25, but we do encourage you to foster for us in order to "get your dog fix" while helping save lives (as long as you are 21 or older).

 I heard that you have reptiles up for adoption.
 Is that true?

 Not currently.
 We used to have reptiles up for adoption but are now reconfiguring our reptile rescue program.
 Stay tuned for more updates!

 If the adoption doesn’t work out for some reason, can I return the animal to you?

 Yes.
-In fact, you have to.
-According to the adoption contract you sign, you are legally obligated to return the animal to us if you are no longer able to keep it for any reason at any point after adoption.
+According to the adoption contract you sign, you are legally obligated to inform us if you are no longer able to keep it for any reason at any point after adoption.